theNewDynamic/aba-icc/_cases-events/katanga-events-germain-katanga.md

 ---

+The Office of the Prosecutor issued an arrest warrant for Katanga on July 2, 2007, which was made public on October 18, 2007.
 Katanga entered ICC custody on October 17, 2007.
 Charges were confirmed against him on September 26, 2008.
 He was sentenced, on May 23, 2014, to 12 years in prison from which his time in custody was deducted.